Flower farms are popping up everywhere, and if you’ve thought about jumping in but are limited on space and money, this post is for you.

 Total for Equipment: $111.27

 Now for the fun part, right?
 Below I’ve included the best seeds for mixing and matching bouquets, and you’ll notice that I’ve also included a lot of seeds for “filler” or “greenery” — that’s because you ideally want to grow about 50% foliage and filler to 50% focal flowers.
 Many people (myself included) tend to ignore the greenery and filler their first year growing.
 However, those pieces are absolutely necessary for bulking out bouquets and adding textural interest, and your bouquets will just look strange without it.

 My very first year growing a cut flower garden (before I got into farming and selling), I pretty much just grew whatever flowers looked most pretty to me.
 As a result, when I went to put everything together, it just didn’t look right, and I had to go forage greenery from the trees and shrubs on my property.
 Ideally for a mixed bouquet, you want about a third focal flowers (usually bigger flowers, often with a round shape), a third supporting flowers (which includes “spikes” and “froth”), and a third greenery.

 All seeds listed below are from Johnny’s Selected Seeds.
-While Johnny’s isn’t the most inexpensive source, I have personally found that it’s the most reliable and the highest quality, by far.
+While Johnny’s isn’t the most inexpensive source, I have personally found that it’s definitely one of the most reliable and the highest quality.
 (And here’s a tip: if you add items to your cart, add your name to their email list, and then wait a day or two, they’ll pretty much almost always email you a coupon for either free shipping or for a certain dollar or percentage amount off your order.)
 At the beginning of my flower farming journey, I bought seeds from a variety of sources, but I now buy almost exclusively from Johnny’s.

 Here are the absolute must-grows to include in your first cut flower garden, all of which are relatively easy for beginners: